temporalio/documentation/docs/server-introduction.md

 ## Features

-Temporal supports some optional features.
+Temporal supports some optional features such as Workflow search and archiving data.

 ### Workflow search